Marble Brewery (Manchester, England)

 The Marble Brewery is a microbrewery in Manchester, England which makes cask ale from organic and vegetarian ingredients.

 The original brewery consisted of a five-barrel plant, designed and installed by Patrick Poole, former proprietor of the West Coast Brewing Company.
-The copper and hot liquor tank were situated in the back of the Marble Arch pub behind glass observation windows.
+The copper and hot liquor tank were situated in the back of the Marble Arch Inn behind glass observation windows.
 The fermenters and conditioning tanks were in the cellars.

 Due to increased production the brewery expanded in 2011 to 12-barrel capacity, and the brewery was moved from the back room of the Marble Arch pub to under one of the railway arches on Williamson Street, a short distance away.
 In 2019 there was a further move and expansion to premises in Salford.

 Beers

 In 2000 the beers became strictly organic and later the same year they became strictly vegan.
 Marble's ingredients are sourced from non-intensive agriculture and they do not use isinglass finings, usually made from the swim bladder of the sturgeon, to clear the beer.
 Marble's then head brewer, James Campbell, said "We're busier than ever.
 The beer sells because it tastes good, but the vegetarian side is proving good for business.
 I've had people tell me that they hadn't been able to drink a pint of beer since they became vegetarians 10 years before.
 Then they found us."

 The original intention was not to brew anything at less than 4% ABV, although there are now several exceptions to this, with 3.8% being the lowest strength available.